 How much water should I drink?

 You should drink about 1 ounce of water per pound of bodyweight.
 If you sweat a lot, you are losing more water that needs to be replaced.
-You can measure this by weighing yourself right before and right after a workout.

 My tips for drinking enough water include:

 Drink water first thing when you wake up.
 If you wait until too late in the day to get your daily water intake, you’ll be up at night to use the restroom.

 Carry around a big water jug.
 If you find it hard to keep drinking it throughout the day, put lines on it with times to remind yourself to drink.

 Make it fun!
 If you don’t like to drink plain water, you can add fruit slices or even a flavored hydration packet (make sure it’s healthy!)

 Make a plan, and stick with it

 Try a boxing/kickboxing class

 Athletes do NOT diet and exercise – they eat and train

 Get accountability by teaming up with a supportive trainer or community